ShawnFei2001/DungeonMaster/README.md

 ---

 ## Acknowledgments
-We extend our gratitude to our professor, teaching assistants for their support throughout this project.
+We extend our gratitude to our professor and teaching assistants for their support throughout this project.
 Happy Adventuring! 🐉

+---